WINTER TRAIL ADVENTURE

 Safety in the Backcountry

-You adventure at your own risk in the backcountry and skiing and riding on Ascutney should be considered a ‘natural New-England experience’.
+You adventure at your own risk in the backcountry and hiking, skiing and riding on Ascutney should be considered a ‘natural New-England experience’.
 The backcountry areas on Mt Ascutney are not patrolled and there are no provisions for rescue.
-Hidden hazards include, but are not limited to low shrubbery, fallen trees and old ski area infrastructure.
-Weather and snow conditions can change without warning and dramatically change the difficulty of skiing and riding.
+Hidden hazards include, but are not limited to slippery rocks, ice, low shrubbery, fallen trees and old ski area infrastructure.
+Weather and snow conditions can change without warning and dramatically change the difficulty of hiking, skiing and riding.

 Winter Hiking & Snowshoeing

 Travelling the summit-bound trails on foot is popular for those looking for a winter challenge.
 Snowshoes, crampons and ‘yak-trax’ should all be considered for your winter ascent, depending on the conditions.
 We encourage you to read more about winter travel on Ascutney over at our blog post.
 The Windsor and Brownsville trailheads are regularly plowed for parking and trail access courtesy of ATA (donations accepted!); while the State of Vermont plows the Weathersfield trailhead and the parking area opposite the State Park entrance on Back Mountain Road.